coderforlife/pyjvm/README.md

  * Both of them support writable buffers, however the writes likely won't show up in the Java array until the buffer is released

-While all of these features help you if you can an array back from a Java method, but what if you need to create an array yourself?
+While all of these features help you if you can get an array back from a Java method, but what if you need to create an array yourself?
 Well, there is a separate method for each of the primitive types and the reference, or object, array type in the `J` module.

  * `J.boolean_array(*args)`
  * `J.byte_array(*args)`